Vision to Goal Setting

 Traditional Acknowledgement:

-We would like to thank the Coast Salish people, specifically the Tsleil-Waututh Nation and Squamish Nation whose traditional territory North Vancouver School District resides on.
-We value the opportunity to learn, live, and share educational experiences on this traditional territory.
+We would like to thank the Coast Salish people, specifically the Tsleil-Waututh Nation and Squamish Nation whose unceded traditional territory Cove Cliff resides on.
+We value the opportunity to learn, live, grow and share educational experiences on these beautiful lands.

 Planning & Implementation